BdR76/barcode128.bas/readme.md

 product codes (column A) must first be encoded (column B), and then the barcode 128 font is applied to the encoded texts (column C).

-The encoded barcode text consists of:
-* A start symbol
-* One or more encoded data characters
-* A checksum symbol
-* A stop symbol

 This results in a compact barcode, using as little space as possible, especially when the text contains just digits.
 For more information see [Wikipedia](https://en.wikipedia.org/wiki/Code_128).